History of the National Park Service: National Military Parks, 1781–1933

-The National Military Park line, including early battlefield monuments, began in 1781.
-Between 1890 and 1933 the War Department developed it into a National Military Park System.
-In 1933, there were twenty areas, 11 National Military Parks and 9 National Battlefield Sites.

-The line started on October 29, 1781, when the Continental Congress authorized the first official on-site battlefield monument.
+The National Military Parks, including early battlefield monuments, began on October 29, 1781, when the Continental Congress authorized the first official on-site battlefield monument.
 It resolved: "That the United States in Congress assembled, will cause to be erected at York, in Virginia, a marble column, adorned with emblems of the alliance between the United States and His Most Christian Majesty; and inscribed with a succinct narrative of the surrender...."

 In 1823 in Boston; Daniel Webster, Edward Everett, and other prominent citizens formed the Bunker Hill Battle Monument Association to save part of the historic field and erect on it a great commemorative monument.
 The cornerstone was laid on June 17, 1825.
 During the Revolutionary Centennial years, 1876–83, Congress appropriated federal funds to match local funds for Revolutionary battle monuments, and through this means imposing monuments were erected at Bennington Battlefield, Vermont; Saratoga, Newburgh, and Oriskany, New York; Cowpens, South Carolina; Monmouth, New Jersey; and Groton, Connecticut.
 Of these, Cowpens is now a unit in the National Park System, and Bunker Hill, Bennington, Oriskany, and Monmouth are National Historic Landmarks.

 April 30, 1864, in the midst of the Civil War, Pennsylvania chartered the Gettysburg Battlefield Memorial Association to commemorate "the great deeds of valor... and the signal events which render these battlegrounds illustrious."
 This association was among the earliest historic preservation organizations in the country.
 By 1890 it had acquired several hundred acres of land on the battlefield including areas in the vicinity of Spangler's Spring, the Wheatfield, Little Round Top, and the Peach Orchard as well as the small white frame house General Meade had used as headquarters.

 With interest and support from both North and South Congress decided to go beyond the former battlefield monument concept to authorize the first four National Military Parks — Chickamauga & Chattanooga in 1890, Shiloh in 1894, Gettysburg in 1895, and Vicksburg in 1899.
 These areas were not selected at random but constituted, almost from the beginning, a rational system, designed to preserve major battlefields for historical and professional study and as lasting memorials to the great armies of both sides.

+Between 1890 and 1933, the War Department developed it into a National Military Park System.
+In 1933, there were twenty areas, 11 National Military Parks and 9 National Battlefield Sites.
 The National Military Park System was approaching maturity under the War Department in 1933 when all these battlefields were transferred to the National Park Service to become a significant and unique element in the National Park System.

 All of the exhibits are permanent, and will always be shown in the museum.